What does bail jumping mean?

 Bail jumping no contact

 In most cases, especially regarding drug cases and domestic violence, judges set conditions you must abide by or you’ll have your bail revoked.
 No-contact orders are the most common of these conditions.
 These orders limit how close you can be to a particular person or people once bail is posted.
 You might be ordered to keep at least 500 feet from an individual such as a spouse in a domestic violence case.
 If you violate this order, you will be charged with offense of bail jumping.
 This usually means your bail will be forfeited, and a bench warrant will be issued for your arrest.
 This is an additional criminal offense, and will be prosecuted as such, and you might end up serving jail time for it.
-Even though it is often difficult to get bail for bail jumping in Halifax, VA, Danville, VA, and Chatham, VA, you can get help from Affordable Bail Bonding by calling 434-237-2245.
+Even though it is often difficult to get bail for bail jumping in Halifax, VA, Danville, VA, and Chatham, VA, you can get help from A-1 Affordable Bail Bonds by calling 434-237-2245.